 - The sync cable can be annoying when the camera is used handheld

-- If the body’s mirror is not perfectly aligned at 45 degrees (which from my experience is a common issue with Hassy’s), it may result in a very significant focusing shift, especially with wider (40-80mm) lenses and high res digital backs.
+- If the body’s mirror is not perfectly aligned at 45 degrees (which in my experience is a common issue with Hassy’s due to drying glue in the back of the reflex mirror), it may result in a significant focusing shift, especially with wider (40-80mm) lenses and high resolution digital backs.
 Therefore it is highly recommended to use one of the later models (501cm/503cw) which incorporate a gliding mirror (better mechanics) and have your mirror alignment checked.

 Hasselblad Flexbody is no less than a magic tool for commercial/technical photographers.
-It is a small durable technical camera that is well integrated with a large mature system and expands its scope with very effective shift/tilt/macro capabilities.
-The same lenses, viewers, triggers, hoods, filters, cables will work on both a manual focusing SLR and a view camera (and will easily fits in the same bag).
+It is a small durable technical camera that is well integrated with a comprehensive system and expands its scope with very effective shift/tilt/macro capabilities.
+The same lenses, viewers, triggers, hoods, filters, backs and cables will work on both a manual focusing SLR and a view camera (and will easily fit together in a camera bag).

 The Flexbody is lightweight and can also serve as a backup camera, if your style of work permits that.
 When using a Flexbody with a film back, one has to wind both the camera shutter and the film separately.
 Using the DB, only cocking the shutter is necessary – the cocking mechanism does take a long hard curve which takes getting used to (see the video below).

-Most of today’s large sensor digital backs still use CCD technology, which makes live-viewing slow and unpleasant, therefore, I normally focus using a screen + magnifier and only then place the back for capture (as with an analogue film back).
+Digital backs that use CCD technology (such as the IQ180), have slow and unpleasant live-viewing expreince, therefore, I normally focus using a screen + magnifier and only then place the back for capture (as with an analogue film back).
 For critical/open aperture work use live-view to check the focus.
 When working tethered, I found Capture One viewing tools to be very well designed.

-From my experience, CF lenses’ coverage is greater than what is posted in various technical websites and datasheets – when used with a DB, as the 40X55mm frame has some room for shift within the original 56X56mm square and Photoshop can easily correct mildly darker corners.
+From my experience, CF lenses’ image circle is greater than what is posted on various technical websites and datasheets – when used with a DB, as the 40X55mm frame has some room for shift within the original 56X56mm square and Photoshop can easily correct mildly darker corners.
 However, only rarely do I use more than moderate tilt/shift functionality.

-It should be noted that when working with a Flexbody/technical camera and a DB, the back’s latency should be set to zero, meaning that without a wakeup trigger the back is constantly ready for capture – which means that the back will warm up and the battery drain much faster than on normal latency mode (as it is normally used with 500 series SLR bodies).
+It should be noted that when working with a Flexbody/technical camera and a DB, the back’s latency should be set to zero, meaning that without a wake-up trigger the back is constantly ready for capture – causing the back warm up and the battery to drain much faster than on normal latency mode (as it is normally used with 500 series SLR bodies).